rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 If you want script to be called every time NPC moves by hex in combat, use `HOOK_MOVECOST` hook.

 ```
-Critter arg0 - the critter doing the moving
+Critter arg0 - The critter doing the moving
-int     arg1 - the tile number being checked
+int     arg1 - The tile number being checked
-int     arg2 - the elevation being checked
+int     arg2 - The elevation being checked
 int     arg3 - 1 if the hex would normally be blocking

 Obj     ret0 - 0 if the hex doesn't block, or any sort of object pointer if it does